abrokecube/subtitles/Subtitles/Austin Weber - Mamma Mia/readme.md

 <!-- Permissions -->
 ##
 You are free to use these subtitles for whatever purpose.
 Please retain any credits listed in the subs.
-Credit to me is not required, but is appriciated.
+Credit to me is not required, but is appreciated.